-Below is the extract of cash flow statement of British Petroleum showing cash flow from investing activities ( fig in $ Mn)
+Below is the extract of the cash flow statement of British Petroleum showing cash flow from investing activities ( fig in $ Mn)

-- The company has made a huge investment in fixed assets, intangibles and property plant and equipment.
+- The company has made a huge investment in fixed assets, intangibles, and property plants and equipment.

 - Moreover, the company has also acquired few entities worth $ 6986 Mn to expand its horizon and to cover new geographies.

-- Also, to enhance the skills and capacity of working, BP has undertaken operations in the form of Joint venture and Associates worth $ 1395 Mn
+- Also, to enhance the skills and capacity of working, BP has undertaken operations in joint ventures in the form of Joint venture and Associates worth $ 1395 Mn.

 - It has sold out the assets and earned an income of $ 940 Mn.

 - Also, various segments and operations are sold out at $ 1911 Mn, which shows the stability of investment income.

 Thus, on an overall basis, one can say that the cash flow of British petroleum from investment activates is highly appropriate and shows the solvency of the business.

-Below is the extract of cash flow statement of Microsoft Corporation showing cash flow from Financing activities ( fig in $ Mn)
+Below is the extract of the cash flow statement of Microsoft Corporation showing cash flow from Financing activities ( fig in $ Mn)

 The main business of Microsoft Corporation is Information technology.
 It develops software, platforms and customized applications to cater to the business needs.